-You should understand these stages to be able to keep these customers in check till they can make a purchase and also come back after they make a purchase.
+It would help if you understood these stages to keep these customers in check until they can make and come back after a purchase.
 This keeps the competitors away.

-The idea of a sales funnel begins back in 1898 when E. St. Elmo Lewis formed a purchase funnel or purchasing funnel, a marketing model which depicts the logical customer journey from the moment of fascinating customers towards the acquisition of a product or service.
+The sales funnel idea began in 1898 when E. St. Elmo Lewis formed a purchase funnel or purchasing funnel.
+This marketing model depicts the logical customer journey from the moment of fascinating customers towards the acquisition of a product or service.

-Ever since this theory was originally conceived it has been given mixed names (i.e. purchase funnel, sales funnel, marketing funnel, conversion funnel) but the model stays the same.
+Since this theory was initially conceived, it has been given mixed names (i.e. purchase funnel, sales funnel, marketing funnel, conversion funnel), but the model stays the same.

-Whether you sell a physical product, an ebook, or an online course a sales funnel allows you to create a clear roadmap to profits.
-It helps you concentrate on the most significant areas of the online business; which includes; lead generation, lead nurturing, sales and customer service if necessary.
+Whether you sell a physical product, an ebook, or an online course, a sales funnel allows you to create a clear roadmap to profits.

 This model is often referred to as the AIDA model.

-Here is an image that described these stages.
+Here is an image that describes these stages.

 Awareness is the very initial stage when designing a sales funnel.
 Awareness allows you to reach your custom audience.
 At this stage, your fundamental goal is to reach your target audience.
-Particularly people who have not heard about your business yet, but can profit from using your product or service.
+People who have not heard about your business yet can profit from using your product or service.

 1. Use Of Social Media (Facebook, Twitter).

-If you have a tremendous following on any of these platforms, you can take advantage of it to reach out to a comprehensive sized audience.
+If you have a tremendous following on any of these platforms, you can reach out to a broad audience.

 - How To Grow Your Business On Facebook